 Morning Fort Ticonderoga Visit

 Arrive early and enjoy the serene beauty of mornings at Fort Ticonderoga.
 Take in the stunning views upon arrival and be sure to capture the beautiful morning view of Lake Champlain, the Green Mountains of Vermont, and Mount Defiance.
 Take time to explore the largest 18th-century artillery collection in North America that lines the outer walls of the fort.
-Catch the first morning tour at 10 am to get an overview of Fort Ticonderoga's history as well as the "must-see" suggestions from the museum staff.
+Catch the first morning tour at 10:15 a.m. to get an overview of Fort Ticonderoga's history as well as the "must-see" suggestions from the museum staff.
 Be sure to visit the changing gallery museum exhibit in the Mars Education Center and drop by the Historic Trades shops to see military tailoring and shoe making in action.
-If you have time, catch the morning musket demonstration before you head to America's Fort Cafe for a delicious lunch.
+If you have time, watch the morning musket demonstration before you head to America's Fort Cafe for a delicious lunch.

 Mid-day Fort Ticonderoga Visit